pproe/pproe/README.md

 > *Please check out my 'Tech Pyramid' up above, where I rank my tech-stack top-to-bottom based on my self-perceived proficiency.*

 **Want some proof I know what I know?**
 > *Please check out my Public Repositories down below, where you can find some of projects.
-Unfortunately, I'm unable to share codebase for most of the projects I do due to (uni/work) privacy limitations, but I'd be more than happy to share with you the rough details if you'd like to reach out.*
+Unfortunately, I'm unable to share the codebase for most of the projects I do due to (uni/work) privacy limitations, but I'd be more than happy to share with you the rough details if you'd like to reach out.*

 **Want to reach out?**
 > *Awesome!
 You can find my contact details and socials over on the left.
 Can't wait to hear from you!*